 When you were starting out, you opened for Taylor Swift back in 2014.
 How was it?

 That’s probably like the craziest moment of my life up to this point.
 Anyways, my mom set up me up this ballot for a competition.
 The competition was in July and it was for the Asian leg of Taylor Swift’s tour.

 Taylor set up a national competition online.
 Whoever wants the opportunity to become her opening act [could enter].
 And so yeah, I put up a video.
 I didn’t think [it’ll happen].
 And they were like: “Congrats you made Top 10.”
 Eventually, I made Top 5 and then they said at a live channel that I won.

 Now it’s 2018 and you’re signed to 88Rising that’s known for its Asian roster.
 That being said, what does Asian representation mean to you?

 Asians [in the West] weren’t represented in the past.
 People would go on and say: “Hey, name one Asian artist right now, like right now.”
 I’ll say what any other name would pop up outside of K-pop’s sphere.
 I don’t think there is a global Asian name yet.

 What I like about Asian representation is honestly what we’re doing with 88.
 We’re trying to break that gap, you know?
 I feel like we’re doing a pretty good job right now.
 Having Asians out there in the mainstream is motivating Asians everywhere.

 What are your goals as an artist?

 Honestly, this may sound really corny.
 My main goal is to continue making music about what I stand for and everything else is like secondary for me.
 Obviously, I have four milestone goals that I eventually want to achieve.
-I want to build my (inaudible), I want to put a solid debut album, and a solid feature collab with other artists.
+I want to build myself as an artist, I want to put a solid debut album, and a solid feature collab with other artists.
 Those are little milestone goals, but the main goal is to continue to make music that I love.